DigitalPublishingToolkit/Money-Lab-Reader/docs/6_3-Irina_Robert.md

 ![Fig. 2: The main activities of the crowdfunding process and the time invested in them.](media/Images_Irina/image2.jpg)

+`Fig. 2: The main activities of the crowdfunding process and the time invested in them.`{.caption}

 The figures in the circles represent the number of responses.
 Here it becomes obvious that most of the time of a campaign (almost half) is